MOBILE YOUTH WORK.

 Project Results

-A multilingual database compiling the findings of extensive research into Mobile Youth Centres.
-It includes 20 MYC models, 20 youth work activities, and 10 relevant scientific studies, providing a solid foundation for practitioners and researchers alike.
+A multilingual database compiling the results of extensive research on mobile youth centres.
+It includes 20 models of mobile youth centres, 20 youth work activities, and 10 relevant scientific studies, providing a solid and practical foundation for youth workers, organisations, and researchers.

 This resource supports long-term policy impact by offering handouts and advocacy tools tailored for decision-makers.
 Developed through collaboration with youth workers and stakeholders, it promotes the recognition and integration of MYCs into national and local youth strategies.
 Available in 5 languages.